edisonxiang/perf/docs/proposals/perf.md

   Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

   This test case ends with all pods are in `Ready` status.

+* Measure CPU and Memory Usage of KubeEdge Cloud Part.

+  Edge Nodes numbers are one of `[1, 10, 20, 50, 100, 200]`.

+  Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

+* Measure CPU and Memory Usage of KubeEdge Edge Part.

+  Edge Nodes numbers are one of `[1, 10, 20, 50, 100, 200]`.

+  Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

 As the result of the pod startup time, we can evaluate scalability of KubeEdge Edge Nodes.
 Measure the capacity of Edge Nodes can be supported by KubeEdge Cloud Part.